Wang Jinxian: Club career

+Dalian Professional

 Wang Jinxian started his football career when he was joined Dalian Yiteng's youth academy in 2005.
-He transferred to Chinese Super League side Dalian Aerbin (now known as Dalian Professional) in March 2012 when Dalian Aerbin bought the U17 team of Dalian Yiteng.
+He transferred to Chinese Super League side Dalian Aerbin (later renamed as Dalian Professional) in March 2012 when Dalian Aerbin bought the U17 team of Dalian Yiteng.
 He was then loaned to China League Two side Liaoning Youth during the 2013 season.
 In 2014, Wang returned to Dalian and was promoted to the club's first team squad.
 He made his debut for the club on 9 August 2014 in a 1-1 draw against Changchun Yatai, coming on as a substitute for Bruno Meneghel in the 86th minute.
+Unfortunately at the end of the 2014 Chinese Super League campaign he would be part of the squad that was relegated at the end of the season.

-He scored his first goal on 16 May 2015 in a 3-1 win against Shenzhen FC.
-On 2 September 2016, Wang received a six match ban for violent behavior in an "aggressive manner that was excessive in force and brutal".
+Wang would remain with Dalian and go on to become a regular within the team as well as going on to score his first goal for the club on 16 May 2015 in a 3-1 win against Shenzhen FC.
+In the following season he would be an integral member of the team that was pushing for promotion, however this ambition was derailed on 27 August 2016 in a 4-0 defeat to Wuhan Zall and Wang received a six match ban for violent conduct for his behaviour after the game.
+In the next campaign he would be an integral member of the team that won the division title and promotion to the top tier at the end of the 2017 China League One campaign.

+Changchun Yatai

+On 8 April 2022, Wang joined fellow top tier club Changchun Yatai on a free transfer.
+He made his debut in a league game on 4 June 2022 against Guangzhou City in a 4-1 victory.
+After going on to establish himself as an integral member of the team he scored his first two goals for the club in a league match on 19 August 2022 in a 7-1 victory against Hebei FC.

+Wuhan Three Towns

+On 24 January 2025, Wang joined Chinese Super League club Wuhan Three Towns.

 International career

 Wang made his debut for the Chinese national team on 10 January 2017 in a 2-0 loss against Iceland in the 2017 China Cup, coming on as a substitute for Hui Jiakang in the 72nd minute.